arvidjonasson/LeverageCalculator/README.md

 ./levCalc
 ```

-After running the program, it will create a file called `plot.png` with a plot of the leveraged returns for different leverage and fee scenarios.
+After running the program, you will receive a plot of the leveraged returns for different leverage and fee scenarios.

 ![plot](https://github.com/arvidjonasson/LeverageCalculator/assets/111796600/a667216c-48c2-4b0f-ada8-69303d346009)
 - An example comparing `3X`, `2X`, `unlevered` and `0.75X` with `1%`, `0.6%`, `0.2%` and `0.1%` in annual fees respectively.